-Whether you’re a first-time homeowner, or have owned a property for many years, it’s undeniable that owning your home has its perks.
-Being a homeowner comes with a number of benefits you don’t have as a renter, such as greater flexibility, higher cost savings, and more privacy.
+Whether you are a first-time homeowner or have owned a property for many years, it is undeniable that owning your home has its perks.
+In Connecticut, the average annual cost of home insurance for a $250k dwelling is $1,076.
+Being a homeowner comes with a number of benefits you do not have as a renter, such as higher cost savings and more privacy.
 But owning a home comes with added responsibilities, like purchasing homeowners insurance to protect your property from damage and theft.

-In Connecticut, the rate of homeownership is about 66.2 percent, which is slightly higher than the United States average of 63.9 percent.
-However, the median property value for a home in the state is about $273,100, a significant jump from the national average of $231,000, according to Zillow.
-To protect their investment, Connecticut residents should purchase homeowners insurance to cover their property and personal belongings in the event of damage or destruction.
+In Connecticut, the rate of homeownership is about 65.8%, which is slightly higher than the United States average of 63.9%.
+However, the median property value for a home in the state is about $277,400, a significant jump from the national average of $229,700.
+To protect your investment, it is recommended that homeowners purchase the best homeowners insurance in Connecticut to cover their property and personal belongings in the event of damage or destruction.

-When shopping for homeowners insurance, it’s important to consider the value of your home, the value of your personal belongings, any additional coverages you need, your coverage limits and your deductible.
-These factors will determine how much you’ll pay in annual premiums.
+When shopping for Connecticut homeowners insurance policies, it is important to consider the value of your home, personal belongings, any additional coverages you need, your coverage limits and your deductible.
+These factors will determine how much you will pay in annual premiums.

 Best home insurance in companies in Connecticut